arshiacont/antescofo-sublime-package/README.md

 ## Installation

+### Using Package Control

+- Make sure you have [Package Control](https://packagecontrol.io/installation) installed in your Sublime Text
+- This package is part of [Package Control Packages](https://packagecontrol.io/packages/Antescofo).
+See [Instructions](https://packagecontrol.io/docs/usage) for installation within ST.

+### Manual Installation

 - Download the ZIP archive from the link above
 - Move the resultant 'Antescofo' folder to '~/Library/Application Support/Sublime Text 2/Packages/' (same with Sublime Text 3)

 ## Usage

+#### Plugin Settings and key Maps

+You can modify the plugin setting stored in *antescofo.sublime-settings* file by creating a new one and putting it in the *Packages/User/* folder.
+This setting contains Antescofo IP and port (default: 'localhost', 5678) and AscoGraph IP and port (default: 'localhost', 6789).
+Similarly, you can modify the key maps.

+<span style="colot:red;">Note for ST3 and Package Control Users:</span>span> When using ST3 and Package Control, the package is *packed* by default and you won't see the plugin folder!
+You can still download the setting and keymap files from this page and add them to the *Packages/User/* for your settings.

 #### Open Antescofo Communication